 Filmmaker Martin Villeneuve talked at TED201318) about Mars et Avril, the Canadian sci-fi spectacular he made with virtually no money over a seven-year stretch.
 In a charming talk, he explains the various ways he overcame financial and logistical constraints to produce his unique and inventive vision of the future.19) 20)

-Martin Villeneuve's talk, “How I made an impossible film,” was released on TED.com on June 7, 2013, and a month later was added to TED's prestigious movie magic list, featuring famed directors such as James Cameron and J.J.
-Abrams!23) Since then, Mars et Avril is being referred to as the “Impossible Film”, has been sold to the U.S. and is now available on Amazon, U.S. iTunes and GaiamTV.24) The film is also available on iTunes in Canada, Francophone Europe and the UK, among other digital platforms.25)
+Martin Villeneuve's talk, “How I made an impossible film,” was released on TED.com on June 7, 2013, and a month later was added to TED's movie magic list, notoriously featuring directors James Cameron and J.J.
+Abrams.24) Since then, Mars et Avril is being referred to as the “Impossible Film”, has been sold to the U.S. and is now available on Amazon, U.S. iTunes and GaiamTV.25) The film is also available on iTunes in Canada, Francophone Europe and the UK, among other digital platforms.26)